How were the letters chosen?

 What you will see

-The letters will be released one by one over a period of 8 months according to the Schedule you may access from the tab above.
+If you click on the ‘Letters’ tab above, you will see a list of all 40 letters, arranged in order by the date they were written.
 For each letter, you will see a scan of the original, an annotated transcription, and an introduction.
 While the introductions are intended to provide context for the letters, they often do more than that.
 In the cases where Russell had a long relationship with the letter writer, an overview of that relationship is provided.
 In other cases, the letter opens a window to something significant in Russell’s life.
 For example, the 1939 letter from President Roosevelt provided the opportunity to write about Russell’s change of mind about the Second World War.

 At the footer of each page you will see a citation for the original letter in the Russell Archives.
 The citation is linked to the entry in BRACERS for that letter (BRACERS is the database that describes all of the letters in the Russell Archives).